realmagicgreen/magicgreen-jekyll/_posts/2018-05-18-sustainable-wood.md

 name: Sustainable wood
 subtitle: Forest Stewardship Council is demonstrating responsible forest supply chain management
 description: #
-category: solutions
+category: services
 tags:  certification environment-friendly responsible-sources save-trees wood
-image: /assets/p/posts/solutions/sustainable-wood/sustainable-wood.jpg #for OG and twitter cards
+image: /assets/p/posts/services/sustainable-wood/sustainable-wood.jpg #for OG and twitter cards
-many_pictures: # 'true' or empty
+many_pictures: true # 'true' or empty
 flag: # new or other...
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home